neurocracy/omnipedia-drupal-themes/readme.md

 the work of countless others, and we want to keep that going.
 We hope that some part of this codebase is useful or will inspire someone out there.

-*Note that this repository does not contain the majority of the logic that powers Omnipedia's custom code; that will be open sourced at a later time.*

 ----

 # Requirements